ranghetti/guinterp/index.md

 optional polygon file of borders (alternatively, the bounding box of points is used).
 Points data must contain the variable to be interpolated (a selector allows selecting it).
-In case multiple polygons are loaded, they can be threated as separate objects during interpolation.
+In case multiple polygons are loaded, they can be treated as separate objects during interpolation.

 After loading files, the main GUI appears.
 In the left column, data can